 The Default Rule: Everyone Must Agree

-Appointing co-representatives can seem like a fair way to share responsibility, especially when multiple children are involved.
-But the legal reality is more demanding than most families expect.
-Unless the will says otherwise, every act connected with the estate requires the concurrence of all co-representatives.
+Naming co-representatives can seem like a fair way to share the work.
+This is especially true when multiple children are involved.
+But the legal reality is harder than most families expect.

 If two or more persons are appointed co-representatives and unless the will provides otherwise, the concurrence of all is required on all acts connected with the administration and distribution of the estate.